-Detective Heidi Chance has been an officer with the Phoenix Police Department for over 21 years and a Detective in the H.E.A.T (Human Exploitation and Trafficking) Unit for 11 years.
+Detective Heidi Chance was an officer with the Phoenix Police Department for over 23 years and a Detective in the H.E.A.T (Human Exploitation and Trafficking) Unit for 11 years.
+She is now retired.
 Detective Chance is a subject matter expert in the area of Domestic Human Trafficking and since 2014 she often travels across the United States teaching other law enforcement agencies for Fox Valley Technical College.
-Detective Chance works with the HEAT unit in identifying and rescuing juveniles who are victims of sex trafficking.
+Detective Chance worked with the HEAT unit in identifying and rescuing juveniles who are victims of sex trafficking.
 She has extensive training in forensic interviews of children, identifying abuse and neglect, protecting children online and working with victims of sex trafficking.